Taylor Gushue: Chicago Cubs

 On November 16, 2020, Gushue signed a minor league contract with the Chicago Cubs organization.
 He was assigned to the Triple-A Iowa Cubs to begin the 2021 season, where he slashed .272/.328/.440 with 5 home runs and 27 RBI in 36 games.
 On June 30, 2021, Gushue was selected to the 40-man roster and promoted to the major leagues for the first time following an injury to José Lobatón.
 He made his MLB debut that day as an injury replacement for Patrick Wisdom.
 Gushue went 0-4 in 2 games with Chicago before he was designated for assignment on July 5.
 He was outrighted to Iowa on July 8.
 Gushue became a free agent following the 2021 season.

 Washington Nationals (second stint)

 On February 10, 2022, Gushue signed a minor league contract to return to the Washington Nationals.
-He elected free agency on November 10, 2022.
+In 76 games split between the Double-A Harrisburg Senators and Triple-A Rochester Red Wings, he slashed .217/.349/.392 with 10 home runs and 35 RBI.
+Gushue elected free agency following the season on November 10.